Find Affordable College Courses

 Johnson City, TN

-With a ranking of #17, East Tennessee State University did quite well on this year’s best value schools for fine and studio arts students working on their bachelor’s degree.
-Located in the small city of Johnson City, ETSU is a public school with a large student population.
+East Tennessee State University landed the #17 spot in the 2023 rankings for the best value bachelor’s degree fine and studio arts programs.
+Located in the city of Johnson City, ETSU is a public college with a large student population.

 Read More…